How Much Internet Data Do I Need? A Comprehensive Guide

 How much data do I need?

 The main circumstance where you may run into issues is if you have satellite internet, like Viasat, where you may need to choose a plan based on how much data you need.
-In these cases, carefully consider how much you use—if it’s well above the data limits for the plans available, you may need to consider alternatives to satellite, such as fixed wireless or 5G home internet.
+In these cases, carefully consider how much you use.
+If it’s well above the data limits for the plans available, you may need to consider alternatives to satellite, such as fixed wireless or 5G home internet.
 You can also check out our guide on how to stay within your data limits.

 FAQ about internet data